 I’m launching this blog on Holy Saturday (Easter Eve), April 1, 2015 (also April Fools’ Day).
 The idea of this blog is that I try to answer questions submitted to me (see Welcome to Frank Answers).
 I used to do “Frank Answers” on the web site of Immanuel Lutheran Church in Evanston, IL during the last year I served the congregation before my retirement.
 Those “Frank Answers” have appropriately been removed from the church web site since I am no longer the pastor.
 But I thought some of them deserved a longer shelf life on the internet.
 Some of those may be edited and posted on this blog.
-Since I don’t have any questions to begin with, I’m posting a question I received and an answer I gave on the old “Frank Answers” on the Immanuel web site.
-A question about resurrection seems appropriate on Easter Day.
-And since more and more people are getting tattoos, it seemed like a timely answer.
-In any event, posting this question and answer first will show my willingness to take on somewhat unusual questions.
-The original answer is slightly expanded here by adding images and additional comments to the text.
+Since I don’t have any questions to begin with, I’m posting this question I received and the answer I gave on the old “Frank Answers” on the Immanuel web site.
+A question about resurrection seems appropriate on Easter.
+And since more and more people are getting tattoos, I answered about that too (fool that I am).
+In any event, posting this question and answer as my first article will show my willingness to take on somewhat unusual questions.
+The original answer is expanded here by adding images and additional comments to the text.

 Question: I have often wondered what form of our bodies we will have in the resurrection.
 Will we come back as our best possible selves?
 Will I have my tattoos?

 Frank Answers: God created us as bodies.
 Like the rest of God’s creation, he pronounced it “good.”
 Throughout our lives God continues to connect with us through our bodies, especially in the sacraments of the church that use earthly signed applied to and ingested in the body (Holy Baptism and Holy Communion).
-Easter has been the premier day in the church year for Baptism.
-And all baptized Christians have been encouraged to receive Communion on Easter Day.
+Easter has been the premier day in the church year for Baptism and all baptized Christians have been encouraged to receive Communion on Easter Day.
 So thinking about the body—Christ’s risen body and our sacramentally-impacted bodies—is unavoidable on Easter Day.